devonzhen22/Quake4Midterm/README.md

-# Quake 4 Midterm Game: Hotline Wars
+# Quake 4 Midterm Game: The Necro
-Welcome to the Mod: Hotline Wars.
+Welcome to the Mod: The Necro Mod
-It is the combination of Hotline Miami & Advanced Wars!
+You like summoning things?
+Welcome!